iExecBlockchainComputing/iexec-tutorials/README.md

 Read more at docs.iex.ec

-### Add your application and your dataset (encrypted of not): CloudCoinAnalysis
+### CloudCoinAnalysis

+This tutorial is a nice introduction to develop app using a dataset management, encrypted or not.

+### svm_bot

-### Exemple of Bag of Tasks Application for parameters studies: svm_bot
+Exemple of Bag of Tasks Application for a parameters study for a machine learning application.

+### Blendergpu (released in december)

+A 3d rendering application using Bag of Tasks to distributed frames computation on gpu machines.